 You don’t really consider the parts of your overhead garage door until you are considering doing one of two things: repairing a garage door or choosing a new one to install.
 Here’s a brief breakdown of the most common garage door parts and what they do.

-The springs are what make raising and lowering your door so easy, despite the fact that it weighs several hundred pounds.
+The springs are what make raising and lowering your garage door so easy, despite the fact that it weighs several hundred pounds.
 Your springs are able to do that because they are under incredible tension, which makes them extremely dangerous to work with.
 Mounted on each side of a garage door wall, extension springs lift the weight of the door up and down.
-The tension spring holds is winds up when your garage door closes and maintain stored energy under tension.
+The tension spring winds up when your garage door closes.
+It’s the part of your garage door that maintains stored energy under tension.

-The rollers on your garage door are what make the door run so smoothly.
+The rollers on your garage door are the part that makes the garage door run so smoothly.
 If your door starts to stick, this is the garage door part you’ll want to lubricate.
 Scouring it with rubber wool will help eliminate rust.
 You could also try soaking the rollers in Coca Cola and then kerosene.
 This will first remove any rust from hard to reach areas and help protect the rollers from further rust.
-If you need to replace the hinges, call a professional.
+If you need to replace the hinges, call a professional garage door repair company.
 These hinges are under a great deal of pressure and can be potentially hazardous.